Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

-- The treatment gave 64% percent of patients greater than 75% pain relief with 94% of them having 50% or more of their pain relieved.
+- The treatment gave 64% percent of patients greater than 75% pain relief with 94% of them having 50% or more of their pain relief.

 - One hundred percent of the patients stated their pain and their life was better after prolotherapy.

-- Notable improvements in other quality of life issues—including range of motion, depression, anxiety, sleep, exercise ability, and medication usage—was also seen with prolotherapy.”
+- Notable improvements in other quality of life issues—including range of motion, depression, anxiety, sleep, exercise ability, and medication usage—were also seen with Prolotherapy.”

 Our research results for treating tennis elbow at a Prolotherapy charity clinic were analyzed and reported.
 In this study, patients were treated with dextrose Prolotherapy.

-- The results of this retrospective, uncontrolled, observational study show that prolotherapy helps decrease pain and stiffness and improve the quality of life in patients with unresolved elbow
+- The results of this retrospective, uncontrolled, observational study show that prolotherapy helps decrease pain and stiffness and improves the quality of life in patients with unresolved elbow

 Prolotherapy and PRP injections for Tennis Elbow.
 The treatment here is explained by Danielle R. Steilen-Matias, MMS, PA-C, who is also performing the treatment on the patient.